oscarcoleman/Y9dataScience/PRACTICAL_JOURNAL.md

 ### Monday 16/6

+Besides from answering the following questions, I created two bar graphs: one showing the top ten countries by participation, and the other by medals won.
+Notably it showed Hungary to be doing quite well in terms of medals, and Australia doing the opposite.
+However, the gold medal data was sourced from an uncleaned file, which is leading to inaccuracies (such as the presence of the USSR) that must be addressed later in the week.

 #### Change bins=30 to bins=10.
 What changes?

 It becomes less smooth, and it gives more general categorisations